buckster123/GrokCoder/README.md

 ![Grok Chat Banner](https://github.com/buckster123/GrokCoder/blob/main/screenshot.png)

 Grok Chat is a production-level, standalone Streamlit application designed for integration with xAI's API, optimized for deployment on Raspberry Pi 5 hardware.
 It facilitates interactive chat sessions with models such as grok-4-0709, grok-3-mini, and grok-code-fast-1, enabling workflows for planning, code generation, and task execution.
 The application supports model switching to leverage each model's strengths: grok-4-0709 for strategic planning, grok-3-mini for general tasks, and grok-code-fast-1 for specialized code generation.
 This setup transforms resource-constrained hardware into a capable development environment.
+It has a Pro mode and a Noob mode selectable in the setting.

 ## Table of Contents